aws-quickstart/cdk-eks-blueprints/docs/teams.md

 })
 ```

-### DefaultTeamRoles
+### DefaultTeamRoles class

 The `DefaultTeamRoles` class provides a default RBAC configuration for `ApplicationTeams`:

  - Cluster role, group identity, and cluster role bindings for viewing nodes and namespaces.
- - Namespace role and role binding for the group to view pods, deployments, daemonsets, and services.
+ - Namespace role and role binding for the group to view pods, deployments, DaemonSets, and services.

 ## Team benefits